rusty-bits/octool/README.md

 -d  use `debug` versions for EFI instead of `release` versions
 -h  print help message
--o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4`
+-o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4` instead of latest version
 -v  print version information

 octool takes a path to a `config.plist` to use if desired.